A little bit about me...

-A woman of diverse interests, Dr. Ilyas also founded a clothing line called AmberNoon.
-She created this contemporary clothing line as a way of providing sun protection for people who are not adequately protecting themselves from the sun’s harmful UV rays.
+Based on her passion to provide safer more effective solutions for sun protection, Dr. Ilyas founded her sun protective clothing line called AmberNoon.
+She created this contemporary line as a way of providing sun protection for people who are not adequately protecting themselves from the sun’s harmful UV rays.

-This clothing line is an extension of her dermatology practice.
+This clothing line is an extension of her experience as a dermatologist and textile expert.
 With the incidence of skin cancer still rising, it is her hope that more people will recognize and understand the need for daily sun protection.
-AmberNoon launched online in late 2017 and rapidly grew to start a flagship store in Wayne, Pennsylvania and is also featured at the Market @ Macy’s in Fort Lauderdale and Atlanta.
+AmberNoon launched online in late 2017 and rapidly grew to open a flagship store in Wayne, Pennsylvania, and was also featured at the Market @ Macy’s in Fort Lauderdale and Atlanta.